SoFarSoGrant/Hashbot/README.md

   ![You should see something like this](https://discordjs.guide/assets/bot-auth-page.e624796f.png)

 ## Congratulations, you should have a functioning Bot on your server.
-Now let's wake it up. 🤖 </br>
+Now let's wake it up. 🤖 <br />

 # Creating the '.env' File